 Disclosure: This Where to Stay in Quito travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Surrounded by snow-capped peaks, active volcanoes and mountains, Quito is the city of views and will (literally) take your breath away.

 At more than 2800 meters (9,350 ft) above sea level, the city is not only the second highest capital in the world, but was also one of the first cities declared a UNESCO World Heritage Site thanks to its beautiful 16th-century well preserved historic center.
 Quito is where Andean traditions meet the modern, where Spanish colonial houses stand in the shadow of tall glass buildings, and where indigenous people in traditional dress rub shoulders with Ecuadorian executives.

 Being so close to the equator, the weather is always more or less the same no matter what time of year you visit Quito.
 The city’s views and weekend adventure possibilities in the mountains, jungle and at the beach seduced me and I am sure that they will charm you too.
 So catch your breath and let’s go explore the very best Quito neighborhoods!

 Start Your Search for Where to Stay in Quito here:

 - Quito Old Town: Stay close to many famous Quito attractions in the historic center.
 Colonial buildings and plazas await.